 (rate card pricing is updated annually)

 All dues are for a calendar year of membership with new memberships prorated on a quarterly basis.
 Members that join after April 1st in a year pay 75% of their calculated annual dues.
 Members who join after July 1st pay 50% of their calculated annual dues.
 Members who join after October 1st pay 25% of their calculated annual dues.
 Dues are not subject to negotiation and may not be included in any form of barter arrangement.
+The IAB does not prorate IAB start-up category members.

 Associate Membership Dues